 Baptism (sometimes called Christening) is the way in which we welcome children and adults into the Christian faith, as a member of the world-wide Church.
 They usually take place about once a month around 1.00pm on the second Sunday.
 There is no charge for baptism, although we do take a collection at the service and any donations to the work of St Anne’s are always welcome.

-For children and adults If you would like your child to be baptised or you are an adult who wishes to be baptised, please contact either the vicar Reverend Dave Gough on 01909 570434 or visit the church on any Monday evening between 6.00pm and 7.00pm when you can make a full booking at the church.
-They will explain what happens in more detail, but briefly, we ask you to attend at least the family service on the first Sunday of the month prior to the baptism and on the Monday evening before the baptism, preferably with your Godparents as well, for about half an hour to talk through what will happen and what we believe is taking place at baptism.
+For children and adults If you would like your child to be baptised or you are an adult who wishes to be baptised, please contact the vicar Reverend Dave Gough on 01909 570434 to book an appointment for a Wednesday evening between 6pm and 7pm.
+When you make your booking Rev Richard will explain what happens in more detail, but briefly, we ask you to attend at least the family service on the first Sunday of the month prior to the baptism and on the Monday evening before the baptism, preferably with your Godparents as well, for about half an hour to talk through what will happen and what we believe is taking place at baptism.
 This is so that you and your family can feel more relaxed as you will have a better idea of what is going to happen.

 Godparents The choice of godparents is an important part of baptism.
 Godparents must be baptised and people you feel will support your child in their journey of life and faith.
 People normally choose three godparents but please do speak to Dave when you book your baptism if you have concerns.
 For more information on the role of godparent please follow this link.